-Cargo moved for the military agencies in commercial vessels is reported as ordinary commercial cargo; data on military cargo moved in DOD vessels are not collected.
-Beginning in 1996, fish landing data were excluded from internal and intraport domestic traffic data.
+Cargo moved for the military agencies in commercial vessels counts as ordinary commercial cargo.
+USACE does not collect military cargo moved in DOD vessels.
+Beginning in 1996, USACE excluded fish landing data from internal and intraport domestic traffic data.

 - Are the data available monthly?